 Turning a Breech Baby: External Cephalic Version

 This post may contain affiliate links.
 If you make a purchase from one of the links I will make a small commission at no charge to you.
 I only recommend what I trust.
+Medical Disclaimer: While I can give you advice based on my experience, none of this post should be substituted for actual medical advice.

 What is an External Cephalic Version?

-An external cephalic version is a non-invasive procedure that attempts to turn a breech baby head down manually.
+An external cephalic version is a non-invasive procedure that attempts to turn the baby head-down manually.
 It’s typically performed by your doctor or a highly-trained midwife.
-Many women opt for an ECV to avoid other breech delivery options, such as a breech birth or a planned c-section.
-Like these procedures, an ECV does have some associated risks, which we will get into soon.
+Many women opt for an ECV to avoid other breech delivery options, such as a breech birth or a planned cesarean.

 I’ve noticed that moms either hate or love an ECV.
 I believe that is because of the varying rates of success based on the mother and the baby’s physiology, as well as the experience of the practitioner.
-Where an ECV could be a spectacular idea for one woman, it could also be a potentially painful waste of time for another.
+Where an ECV could be a spectacular idea for one woman, it could also be a waste of time for another.

 1: How is an ECV Performed?

-An external cephalic version is a medical procedure that attempts to turn breech babies into the correct position by manual palpitation.
+An external cephalic version is a medical procedure that attempts to turn infants into the correct position by manual palpitation.
 It’s usually performed between 37-38 weeks.
 The likelihood of a successful ECV is much greater before 37 weeks; however, performing it during this time period can have several negative results.
 Your baby may decide to flip again or, worst case scenario, there could be complications from the procedure and your baby would be delivered too early.

-If you’re looking for an ECV success story, this Youtube video shows exactly how easy and painless an ECV can be.
+This Youtube video shows exactly how easy and painless an ECV can be.

 3: What is the Success Rate of an ECV?

 This was the first question that came out of my mouth when the midwife told me about it.
 The fact is, ideal ECVs have about a 65% success rate.
-Why so low?
-Sometimes the baby just will not cooperate.
-Maybe the doctor can’t get a good grasp on the baby.
-Sometimes the operation screeches to a halt due to fetal stress.
-In many instances, it’s not an all or nothing kind of deal.
-You can reschedule and try again.
+Which, considering that this is a non-invasive procedure, is pretty impressive to me.

 • Low Amniotic Fluid (AFI)- What really matters is your amniotic fluid.
 Low amniotic fluid can dramatically decrease the likelihood of a successful ECV.
+On the opposite end of the spectrum, an excess of amniotic fluid may allow your baby to flip after an ECV.

-• Baby’s Position— The percentage is small for this factor, but research seems to indicate that Frank Breech babies are less likely to be moved into the vertex position from an ECV than full breech babies.
+• Baby’s Position— The percentage is small for this factor, but research seems to indicate that Frank Breech babies are less likely to be moved into the vertex position from an ECV than full breech positions.

-My biggest fear going into an ECV was a placental abruption and the possibility of having an emergency c-section.
-If that’s your fear, let me tell you that it’s basically like being afraid of getting eaten by a shark while swimming at the beach.
-Yes, it does happen, but it’s extremely unlikely.
-Despite the sketchy success rates, an ECV is considered to be a very safe medical procedure.
+An ECV is considered to be a very safe medical procedure.
 One doctor conducted several studies surveying 3700 women.
 Out of all of those women, only two had complications severe enough to lead to an emergency c-section.

-The most common risk of an ECV is temporary fetal stress, but even that is super rare.
-Having said that, there are some risks that you should consider, no matter how rare:
+The most common risk of an ECV is temporary fetal distress, but even that is super rare.
+But what are the dangers of an ECV?

 • Placental abruption